10yung/Grix/readme.md

 ## More detail

-if you want to see more detail, please see my demo-page or download index.html file.
+if you want to see more detail, please see my [Demo Page](http://andyno10.github.io/Grix/) or download index.html file.

 Thanks and enjoy!